What is Acid Base Titration?

 - After that, we fill the burette with a standardized solution

-- Adding accurately measure the volume of the analyte in the conical flask and add a few drops of indicator in the analyte solution by a dropper.
+- Accurately measure the volume of the analyte in the conical flask and add a few drops of indicator in the analyte solution by a dropper.

 - Titrate the analyte solution with the standardized solution until the indicator changes its colour.
 When the indicator permanently changes its color, the equivalence point or endpoint reaches.